How many Galapagos Tortoises are there?

 This notable decrease is caused by a variety of factors.
 Historically, pirates and whalers used this species as a significant source of food, with these creatures weighing up to 900 lbs, and having the ability to survive for months without food or water.
 This even drove some of the species on specific islands to extinction.

 Although the Galapagos tortoise is federally protected, this species continues to face many threats.
 Introduced predators still inhabit the islands, most notably feral hogs, which cannot resist tortoise eggs.
 Additionally, black rats and fire ants can be disastrous for hatch success rates.
 In terms of humans, we still have a negative on Galapagos tortoises.
 By creating agricultural crops with fences through historic tortoise migration routes, tortoises have difficulty finding mates, food, and the proper nesting ground.
 Adding difficulty to the situation, the eggs of the species are so small that they cannot easily be found.
 So what are scientists doing about it?
-Using trackers on Galapagos tortoises show nesting areas, which allow scientists to protect the areas from predators.
-These trackers also show migration routes, which is crucial for cordoning off areas for Galapagos tortoise
+Using trackers on Galapagos tortoises shows nesting areas, which allow scientists to protect the areas from predators.
+These trackers also show migration routes, which is crucial for cordoning off areas for Galapagos tortoise protection.

 How many Galapagos Tortoises Are There – Species Breakdown